-In today’s modern software development world, continuous delivery, continuous deployment and continuous integration have become widespread but their definitions are often confused and consequently they can be misused.
+In today’s modern software development world, continuous integration, continuous delivery, and continuous deployment have become widespread.
+But these concepts are often confused, and can easily be misused.

 It’s a hot topic of discussion and many books have even been written about this particular subject.
-In this post, we define each process and we explain how they can all work together so business stakeholders, software developers and project managers alike can work harmoniously in one integrated environment.
+In this post, we explain what is continuous integration, what is continuous delivery, and what is continuous deployment, as well how they can all work together.
+Business stakeholders, software developers and project managers alike can all work harmoniously in one integrated environment.

-Continuous integration is the practice of constantly merging development work with a Master/Trunk/Mainline branch so that you can test changes and test that those changes work with other changes.
-The idea here is to test your code as often as possible so you can catch issues early on.
+Continuous integration (CI) is the practice of constantly merging development work with a Master/Trunk/Mainline branch.
+This approach allows you to (1) test changes and (2) confirm that those changes work with other changes.
+The idea is to test your code as often as possible so you can catch issues early on.

-In the continuous integration process, most of the work is done by an automated tests technique which requires a unit test framework.
-It is best practice to have a build server designed specifically for performing these tests so your development team can continue merging requests even while tests are being performed.
+In the continuous integration process, most of the work is done by automated tests, which requires a unit test framework.
+If you are employing continuous integration, it is best practice to have a build server designed specifically for performing these tests.
+This way, your development team can continue merging requests even while tests are being performed.

 After a deploy, logs must be inspected to determine if your key metrics are affected, positively or negatively.
 Some of these metrics may include revenue, user sign-up, response time or traffic and preferably these metrics are graphed for easy consumption.

-The key feature of the continuous deployment process is that it requires continuous integration and continuous delivery because without it, you’re guaranteed to get errors in the release.
+The key feature of the continuous deployment process is that it requires continuous integration and continuous delivery.
+Without it, you’re guaranteed to get errors in the release.

 Once you’ve moved to a continuous deployment process, you’ll need to have several pieces of automation in place.
-You must automate your continuous integration build server and continuous delivery to staging, as well as have the ability to automatically deploy to production.
+First, you must automate your continuous integration build server and continuous delivery to staging.
+Then, you need the ability to automatically deploy to production.

 In the ideal workflow, the entire process could be automated from start to finish: